arya56890/Arya-Sudha-Prakash-details/README.md

-# Certifications_and_Recognitions
+# Attaching a sample presentation of my project, my Certifications and my Recognitions
-My Certifications and Recognitions
+Attaching a sample presentation of my project, my Certifications and my Recognitions